LessThanThreeLabs/koality/README.md

 * `git submodule update --init --recursive`
 	* This will pull down updates to submodules
 	* Use this if you're missing a library
+* `git submodule sync`
+	* This will update the remote urls for all your submodules
+	* Use this if updating submodules fails

 ###Vagrant